 Choosing flower, shrub and tree species to plant in unused land and pollinator corridor strips will vary depending on the province.
 Species should be chosen that are native to the particular province when possible and that are well adapted to the climate there.
 Non-native and ornamental species can also be chosen, though beekeepers should make sure they are not known to be invasive.
-Provincial and local publications are available for most parts of the country with information regarding native and non-native Species that are native to the particular province and that are well adapted to the climate there should be chosen when possible.
+Provincial and local publications are available for most parts of the country with information regarding native and non-native species that can be planted to attract honey bees and other pollinators.
+Most local greenhouses and nurseries will also have similar resources and may have native wildflower seed mixes that beekeepers and those interested can purchase.

+Species that are native to the particular province and that are well adapted to the climate there should be chosen when possible.
 Non-native and ornamental species can also be chosen, though beekeepers should make sure they are not known to be invasive.